| Last updated

 Grimes has nearly 160,000 followers on Twitter.
 His username is @darrengrimes_.

-The Twitter user went on to post screenshots of what he claimed were DMs from Grimes, which demand the said tweet is taken down and threaten legal action while the Twitter user sends mocking responses.
+The Twitter user went on to post screenshots of what he claimed were DMs from Grimes, which demand the said tweet is taken down and threatening legal action while the Twitter user sends mocking responses.

 On Wednesday (14 July), he tweeted a message to the account who shared the screenshots, writing: "You're sharing fake messages and doing so gleefully, even reposting them in attempt to bully someone (I assume) you disagree with politically."